gofynd/fdk-client-kotlin/documentation/platform/REWARDS.md

 | body | [AppUser](#AppUser) | yes | Request body |

-Update the user status by marking them as a block or unblock.
-It can be done by changing the active flag in request body.
+Change and update the status of a user in the rewards system.

 *Returned Response:*